j-millan/Django-form-examples/README.md

 ### Django form examples

- Some form cases i created using django 2.2 and bootstrap 4.
+ Some form cases I created using django 2.2 and bootstrap 4.

  They're all functional (though the login form still has some validation problems), but i aim mainly for the styles.